A little dip for sea bass, a big meal for humanity? In France it's testing time for fish on the Moon.

 Yeah, ok, it hasn't happened yet.
 But after the recent simulation designed to exactly recreate the stresses of a typical rocket takeoff, the researchers found that the eggs survived.

 It is a crucial discovery for Lunar Hatch, the program that aims to determine whether astronauts will be able to successfully farm fish in future missions (and bases) to the moon

 Lunar Hatch, Breeding Fish on the Moon

-Cyrille Przybyla, an aquaculture researcher at the French Research Institute for Sea Exploitation, leads the research.
-He dreams of designing a lunar fish farm that uses water already present on the moon to help feed the residents of the future Moon Village conceived by the European Space Agency (ESA).
+Cyrille Przybyla, an aquaculture researcher at the French Research Institute for the Exploitation of the Sea, is leading the research.
+He dreams of designing a lunar fish farm that uses water already on the moon to help feed residents of the future Moon Village conceived by the European Space Agency (ESA).

 The Lunar Hatch project is just one of around 300 ideas currently being evaluated by ESA and to be selected for the final mission.
-Przybyla's hope is to offer residents on the moon fresh, mouthwatering, protein-rich food, not just packets of freeze-dried stuff.
+Przybyla's hope is to offer moon residents fresh, appetizing, protein-rich food, not just freeze-dried packets of the stuff.

 Not all fish are suitable for ending up on the moon